massi-ang/aws-iot-custom-authorizer-sample/README.md

 * Node.js 10 or later
 * jq (`sudo apt-get install jq`)

-## Solution
 > **DISCLAIMER**: This solution is intended for demo purposes only and should not be used as is in a production environment without further works on the code quality and security.

 ## Deploy the backend via CDK

 The custom authorizer logic is deployed via the CDK.
-You can examine the definition of the resources that are going to be created in the `lib/ruuvi_poc-stack.ts` file.
+You can examine the definition of the resources that are going to be created in the `lib/jwt-iot-custom-authorizer-stack.ts` file.

 Run the following commands to download all the project dependencies and compile the stack: